Felipe Massa biography

-Despite another poor season in 2011, Ferrari retained Massa for another season.
+Despite another poor season in 2011, Ferrari kept the faith with Massa.
 He had several collisions with Hamilton, most of which the McLaren driver shouldered the blame for.

 While Alonso won once and finished on the podium ten times, Massa never finished higher than fifth.

-Massa did not cope as well with the shortcomings of the F2012 as well as Alonso did.
-While his team mate made a serious bid for the title, Massa seemed more lost than ever in the opening part of the season.
+While Alonso made a serious bid for the title Massa did not cope as well with the shortcomings of Ferrari’s F2012 as well as his team mate.
+He seemed more lost than ever in the opening part of the season.

 There was clearly doubt over his future at the team as the decision on whether to retain him was postponed until late in the season.
 Eventually Massa began to turn things around.
 At Japan he ended his podium drought – the longest a Ferrari driver ever endured – partly thanks to a first-lap collision.